Article By Karan Sotoodeh, Actuators Senior / Lead Engineer, Baker Hughes, Norway

 There are various reasons to specify nickel alloys for the valves and the internals.
 These are summarized as follows:

-Internal Corrosion: In a corrosive environment carbon steel piping maybe clad(overlaid internally) with 3mm nickel alloy (for example Inconel 625) to mitigate the risk of corrosion .
+In a corrosive environment carbon steel piping maybe clad(overlaid internally) with 3mm nickel alloy (for example Inconel 625) to mitigate the risk of corrosion .

-2 and hydrogen sulphide (H2S).
+The internal overlay of nickel alloy may be implemented for fluid services containing high amounts of corrosive compounds such as CO2 and hydrogen sulphide (H2S).
 CO2 and H2S corrosion attacks manifest in the form of metal loss and cracks, as illustrated in Figure 3.

 Solid nickel alloy, Inconel 625 piping, is also common in the offshore sector of the oil and gas industry in hydrocarbon services with high amounts of H2S.